tailhook/vagga/docs/conventions.rst

     two purposes:

-    1. Test suite requires some external dependencies, say a huge database with real-life products from a e-commerce site.
+    1. Test suite requires some external dependencies, say a huge database with real-life products for an e-commerce site.
     2. There are multiple test suites with different runners, for example you have a `nosetests` runner and `cunit` runner that require different command-line to choose individual test to run